- Download our Moving to Angola Guide (PDF)

 For the first decade of the 20th century, Angola's rich oil and diamond resources made it one of the fastest-growing economies in the world.
 This rapid increase was halted in 2014 when the oil price dropped, the exchange rate plummeted and inflation spiked.

-With the bulk of the country's economy dependent on the oil industry, Angola was hit hard and has only begun to recover in recent years, though the economic effects of Covid-19 has stunted this progress.
+With the bulk of the country's economy dependent on the oil industry, Angola was hit hard and has only begun to recover in recent years.
 Since the oil crash, the government has made a concerted effort to diversify the economy.

 Job market in Angola